commonknowledge/contracts/src/standard-28days.md

     1. Either party may terminate this contract at any time by giving us 30 days' notice in writing, unless otherwise agreed in the Work proposal.

-    2. Go Free Range may terminate this contract without notice if you are in material breach.
+    2. Common Knowledge may terminate this contract without notice if you are in material breach.

-    3. At the end of this contract, Go Free Range will issue a final invoice for any services delivered up to the date of termination, which you shall pay.
+    3. At the end of this contract, Common Knowledge will issue a final invoice for any services delivered up to the date of termination, which you shall pay.

 # Signatures